embeddedgyro/shakey-table/README.md

 ### PDF Document
 After running `make doc`, there will also be a `build/latex/` directory.
 If you have a TeX distribution installed, you can `cd` into this directory and enter `make`.
-This will invoke `pdflatex` to generate a PDF document called `refman.pdf`, which will contain the Doxygen generated documenation for the project.
+This will invoke `pdflatex` to generate a PDF document called `refman.pdf`, which will contain the Doxygen generated documentation for the project.
 View with your PDF reader of choice.
 Most browsers can also view PDF documents.